lis05/DWAK2/README.md

 ```

 ## MEMORY:
-### 1. Instruction memory - 16 words.
+### 1. Instruction memory - 8 words.
 Contains instruction and data that has to be executed.
 Filled in fetch part of the cycle.

-Implemented as 16 registers.
-Offers 16 pins to read each word.
-Words are the delivered to the instructions that need them.
+#### Implementation
+It is a chip with three input pins that are used to write a word.
+8 output pins are used to read words.

 ### 2. Program ROM - 2^24 words.
 Contains the initial program.
 When DWAK starts, the program gets loaded into RAM at address 0.